Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Evolutionary Phases and Transitions

 where $y = \log (M_{\rm BH}/\Msun)$, $x = \log (M_{\rm *}/\Msun)$, and $(x_0, y_0, k, a, b)$ are the five free parameters characterizing the evolutionary phases and transitions.
 The values of the free-parameters are obtained by minimizing the loss function, $\chi^2=\sum_s(y_{{\rm sim},s}-y_{s})^2$, computed using the simulated value ($y_{\rm sim}$) and the value predicted by the fitting function ($y$) at every snapshot, $s$.
 The optimization is performed using the Levenberg-Marquardt algorithm, which is designed for solving non-linear least squares problems.
 By design, the fitting function explicitly includes three transition points at which the behavior of the galaxy in the $M_{\rm BH}$-$M_*$ plane changes significantly.
 The first transition point is $x = x_0 - b$ at which ${\rm d}y/{\rm d}x = 1$.
 This marks the time when the growth of the SMBH begins to outpace the star formation.
 The second transition is at $x = x_0$, where the rapid growth in the SMBH mass ends.
 Given that TNG adopts a Bondi accretion upper-bound only by the Eddington limit, the growth of SMBH during $x_0 - b < x < x_0$ can be very fast.
 This behavior can be captured by a value of $a$ close to zero.
 For $x \geqslant x_0$, the function $y(x)$ is designed to be linear, describing a power-law relation, $M_{\rm BH} \propto M_*^k$.
 The final transition is the ending point of the domain of the fitting function, which, by design, is the quenching point of the galaxy.
-The best-fit function for an example galaxy is shown by the red dashed curve in the left panel of Fig.~\ref{fig:fit-info}, with three black hexagons marking the three transition points (see below for the notations), respectively.
-The fitting captures well all the nonlinear features of the simulated points in this example.
+The red dashed curve shows the best-fit function for an example galaxy in the left panel of Fig.~\ref{fig:fit-info}, with three black hexagons marking the three transition points (see below for the notations), respectively.
+The fitting captures well all the nonlinear features of the simulated points in this example. {\revised Since mergers do not dominate the growth of $M_{\rm BH}$ and $M_*$ compared with the accretion of gas and in-situ star formation before quenching \citep[see e.g. figure 7 of][]{weinbergerSupermassiveBlackHoles2018}, the nuances introduced by mergers in the growth of galaxies in the $M_{\rm BH}$-$M_*$ plane do not significantly affect the fitting.
 For reference, in Appendix~\ref{app:show_fit}, we quantify the goodness-of-fit for all galaxies in our sample.
-For most galaxies in our sample, the root-mean-square error is less than $0.1\dex$, and the maximum absolute error is less than $0.3\dex$, indicating that the fittings are reliable.
+For most galaxies in our sample, the root-mean-square error is less than $0.1\dex$, and the maximum absolute error is less than $0.3\dex$, indicating that the fittings are reliable for individual galaxies.
+In addition, we have performed tests by tweaking the fitting function and resampling the data points used in the fitting, and found that the identification of the transition points is robust against such changes.}

 The three transition points break the evolution of a galaxy into four phases.
 According to the physical processes to be introduced in \S\ref{sec:processes}, we name these phases as follows: \begin{itemize}[topsep=4pt,parsep=4pt,itemsep=0pt,leftmargin=0pt]